New Jersey Sen. Bob Menendez's corruption trial begins. Here's what to know.

 Recent court filings revealed Menendez's potential defense strategies, including incriminating his wife and asserting that stockpiling cash was a "coping mechanism" after "two significant traumatic events" in his life.

-Menendez will be on trial with two New Jersey businessmen, who have also pleaded not guilty.
+Menendez is on trial in federal court in New York City with two New Jersey businessmen, who have also pleaded not guilty.
+The trial could last six or seven weeks, ending in late June or early July, U.S. District Judge Sidney Stein said Monday.

+When Stein asked potential jurors to raise their hands if they felt unfit for this trial, most of them did raise their hands.

 Here's what to know.